Click on an article below or use CTRL + F to find a specific word or phrase.

 10.12 The informal resolution of a grievance shall not set a precedent and must be consistent with the terms of this agreement.

 Formal Procedure Step 1 – President or Designee

 10.14 All filings of written grievances at each Formal Step shall be on the form contained in Appendix B. The grievance form shall be signed by at least one grievant at the time of its initial filing at Formal Step 1.
-The original signatures of all grievants must be provided to the CSU prior to the Formal Step 2 meeting.
 If a grievant’s signature is not so provided to the CSU, that grievant’s claim shall be deemed null and void.
 The grievant shall state on the grievance form agreed to by the parties all of the following information:

 a.
 The specific term(s) of the Agreement alleged to have been violated;

 b.
 A detailed description of the grounds of the grievance including names, dates, places, and times;